hack-sv/hack-id/README.md

    - **Destination Path**: `/data/users.db`
    - This ensures your database persists across deployments

+   **Note**: The database and all tables will be automatically created on first startup.
+If you have an existing database, see the "Uploading an Existing Database" section below.

 5. **Set Up Health Checks**

    Coolify will automatically use the health check defined in the Dockerfile: